DFEAGILEDEVOPS/MTC/docs/support utils/util-submit-check.md

 This function is for local dev and automated test scenarios only.
 It is disabled by default, and is unavailable in production.

+## Description

+This function is for emulating the check submission process, normally undertaken by a pupil using a web browser, once the check has been completed.
+It allows you to bypass the often complex process of generating a valid completed check, compressing the payload and submitting it to the queue endpoint.
+This provides a consistent single reference for load, volume and integration test tools to utilise in scenarios.

 default url: `http://localhost:7071/api/util-submit-check`

 accepts: `POST`